xraypy/feff85exafs/t/materials/README.md

 The Feff run is, of course, much more time consuming with self-consistency.

+Some of  the materials have data tests.
+This

+     larch> my_ut.fit()

+runs a canned fit, once using the baseline Feff calculation and once using the test run.
+You can then compare fitting paranmeters and statistics from the two.
+The fit groups are `my_ut.blfit` and `my_ut.trfit`.
+You could, for example, exmine the `amp` parameter:

+     larch> print my_ut.blfit,params.amp.value my_ut.blfit,params.amp.stderr
+     larch> print my_ut.trfit,params.amp.value my_ut.trfit,params.amp.stderr

 Finally, clean up the test run by doing:

      larch> my_ut.clean()

+# Still to do

+* Each test has doscf hardwired to False.
+Need a way to trigger the use of SCF when running the tests.

+* More materials:
+   + A polymer, i.e. something pseudo-one-dimensional
+   + Something from the first row
+   + Something with lead as the absorber
+   + Something from column 1 or column 2
+   + Something with a ring structure and strong, high-order MS paths